sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/MicroBase/README.md

 ## 4. MicroBase (MDP)Classification
 ### 4.1 Robust Distribution Estimation
-- Traditional approach Z-Score of a point (number of standard deviations away this point lie away from mean): Is not safe, one outlier can affect the mean of the sample and thus can effect the z score.
+- Traditional approach Z-Score of a point (number of standard deviations away this point lie away from mean): Is not safe, one outlier can affect the mean of the sample and thus can effect the **z score.**
 - To address this: MDP uses robust statistical estimation: where assumption is most of the data is well behaved but may contain a number of ill behaved points.
-For univariate data, an alternative to Z-score is to use median and median absolute deviation (MAD) instead of mean and standard deviation.
+For univariate data, an alternative to Z-score is to use median and **median absolute deviation (MAD)** instead of mean and standard deviation.
 Reason: Median is resistant to outliers.
 In multivariate too paper uses an approach.
-Shows in graph that z score is not so robust, and MAD and others are robust.
+Shows in graph that z score is not so robust, and MAD and **Minimum Covariance Determinant*(MCD)* are robust.
 - There is possibilty of using other more sophisticated detectors (which are discussed in Appendix D).

+#### Classifying outliers
+- For query with single univariate metric uses MAD based detector.
+- With multiple metrics, computes MCD via iterative approximation called FastMCD.

+These unsupervised models allow MDP to score points without requiring labels or rules from users.

 ### 4.2 MDP Streaming Execution